nhost/hasura-backend-plus/docs/api.md

 ### Change Password Change

 Change password based on a ticket.
-This endpoint is active if env var `LOST_PASSWORD_ENABLE=true`.
+This endpoint is active if env var `LOST_PASSWORD_ENABLED=true`.

 #### Request